ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/n-r/node.rst

 Node
 ----

-A node is an instance of Kamanja, specifically the Kamanja Manager.
+A node is a single server or VM that runs an instance of the Kamanja engine.

-With respect to Kamanja,
-the terms node and engine are used interchangeably.
+Each node in a :ref:`cluster<cluster-term>` is defined in the :ref:`ClusterConfig.json<clusterconfig-config-ref>` file for that cluster.

 See also:

+- :ref:`How to install Kamanja on a node<kamanja-install-top>`
+- :ref:`How to start a node<start-node-install-guide>`
 - :ref:`cluster-term`